deep06bhakta/HotelFrontDesk_WebApp/README.md

 # License

-This project is licensed under the [MIT License](LICENSE).

-The codebase in this project is open source and is distributed under the terms of the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 The following technologies and tools are used in this project, each governed by its respective license:

 - AWS: [Amazon Web Services Terms](https://aws.amazon.com/terms/)